zedlopez/ifm/Examples/Escape.md

 For: Z-Machine

 Suppose we want to offer the player a window they can climb through, instead of a boring ordinary door.
 Our window will be like a door in that it connects two rooms, appears in both places, and impedes movement when it is shut.
-But we also want to add that we can look through it and see what lies on the other side; and we further want to understand "climb through window" or "jump through window" as attempts to pass through it.
+But we also want to add that we can look through it and see what lies on the other side; and we further want to understand ``climb through window`` or ``jump through window`` as attempts to pass through it.

 We'll start by defining a couple of rooms and making the window a door between them.